Summer music festivals have returned — just in time for the latest coronavirus surge

 Protocols similar to what Lollapalooza will have were in place for a Dutch music festival held this month that ultimately may have led to nearly 1,000 coronavirus infections.
 Roughly 20,000 people attended the Verknipt outdoor festival over two days and flashed a QR code to prove inoculation, a negative coronavirus test or a recent infection (which would produce antibodies).

-The reality of risk from even the ostensibly cautious gatherings like Verknipt makes the prospect of large-scale music festivals a tough sell, even for the biggest music fans.
+The reality of risk from even ostensibly cautious gatherings like Verknipt makes the prospect of large-scale music festivals a tough sell, even for the biggest music fans.

 Music critic Jim DeRogatis, who co-hosts the public radio podcast “Sound Opinions,” said holding Lollapalooza amid rising infection rates in a half-vaccinated country was “dangerous and foolhardy.”